 Read the first post in our new series of blog posts focusing on major Ontotext’s webinars and how they fit in the bigger picture of…

-We want to give you the bigger picture of what we do and where Ontotext webinars fit into it – just a couple of webinars at a time.
+This post continues our series aiming to provide the bigger picture of what we do and how our webinars fit into it.
 All of our webinars are available on demand.
-If you’ve missed one and if we’ve managed to pique your interest with this post, you can request a free recording.
+If we’ve managed to pique your interest with this post, you can request a free recording.

-That covers the 2 Ontotext webinars we wanted to draw your attention to in this blog post.
-We hope you’ve heard enough to want to dive straight into one of them or why not even both.
+We hope you’ve heard enough to want to dive straight into one of them or why not all three?

 Watch out for our next post in this series At Center Stage: Ontotext’s Webinars or visit our Webinars directly to check out what is upcoming!